Poor Deserted Distinguishes the Wise from Fools

 Poverty often reveals the fragility of human loyalty and the selfish tendencies of the human heart.

-7 All the relatives of the poor shun him: how much more do his friends avoid him!
-He pursues them with pleas, but they are gone.
+7 All the brothers of a poor man hate him—how much more do his friends avoid him!
+He may pursue them with pleading, but they are nowhere to be found.

 Poverty often reveals the fragility of human loyalty and the selfish tendencies of the human heart.